by Eric Meier

 Insufficient or poor sanding is a classic mistake common to a lot of beginning woodworkers.
 The wood is either given a quick, insufficient sanding; or else, if it is sanded to a finer grit, it is done haphazardly, and while skipping grits.
 The resulting surface my feel smooth to the touch, and may even look good from a distance with casual examination, but the proof is in the pudding, as they say.

 Once a finish (and especially if a stain is applied) the sanding scratches will become all that much more noticeable and pronounced.
-You want to fix sanding mistakes before they’re embedded (and accented) under a few thousandths of an inch of wood finish / resins.
+You want to fix sanding mistakes before they’re embedded (and accented) under a few thousandths of an inch of pigments, dyes, and resins.

 Learn how to inspect your sanding job between each grit

 It’s not enough to just feel the wood or take a casual look and think “that’s probably good enough.”
 Sure, pros can sometimes get away with this lackadaisical approach because they have years of experience.
 But when you’re first starting out, anything that possibly can go wrong probably will go wrong: and nowhere is this more apparent than in the sanding.

 Nothing’s worse than going through all the grits only to find that you still have some 60 grit scratches left in the wood from the very first step.
 To check, wipe all the sanding dust from the surface of the wood—I like to use a microfiber towel that can “grab” the dust right out of the pores and scratches of the wood.
 A can of compressed air or an air compressor can also blow the dust out, but it also creates a cloud of dust in the air.
 Once the dust is out, hold the piece up to a light (or bring a light to the work-piece if it’s something larger), and view the surface at a very low angle—almost parallel with the surface—to try and spot any serious/errant scratches.

 Use alternating sanding techniques to find where (and at what grit) you’re having problems